quantumlib/Stim/doc/usage_command_line.md

             performed by a circuit over time.
 The qubits are laid out into a line top to bottom, and time advances left to right.
 The input object should be a stim circuit.

+        `detector-slice-text`: Produces an ASCII text diagram of the stabilizers that detectors correspond to at a specified TICK.

+        `detector-slice-svg`: Produces an SVG image diagram of the stabilizers that detectors correspond to at a specified TICK.

 EXAMPLES